EQEmu/eqemu-docs-v2/docs/categories/task-system-guide/README.md

 These are the **quest::[methods]** and **EVENT** triggers that are related to the Task System.

-{% hint style="info" %}
+!!! info
       Be sure to reference the [Quest API](https://eqemu.gitbook.io/quest-api/) in the event that functionality is expanded.
-{% endhint %}

 ### taskselector